Submarine patent: Notable submarine patent owners

 A notable case of a single submarine patent is the George B. Selden automobile design, applied for in 1879 and issued in 1895, which led to the creation of the Association of Licensed Automobile Manufacturers.

 Gilbert Hyatt was awarded a patent claiming an invention pre-dating both Texas Instruments and Intel, describing a "microcontroller".
 The patent was later invalidated, but not before substantial royalties were paid out.
 He also still has two even wider patents still pending, also dating from the same period.

-Jerome H. Lemelson filed many applications that became submarine patents.
+Jerome H. Lemelson filed many applications that became submarine patents, including applications related to pop up in camcorders, VCRs, bar code readers, automated teller machines, machine vision systems, among many others.
 He and his heirs have collected over $1.3 billion (U.S.) in royalties.
 In 2004 Lemelson's estate was defeated in a notable court case involving Symbol Technologies and Cognex Corporation, which sought (and received) a ruling that 76 claims under Lemelson's machine-vision patents were unenforceable.
 The plaintiff companies, with the support of dozens of industry supporters, spent millions on this landmark case.
-The ruling was upheld on September 9, 2005 by a three-judge panel of the U.S. Court of Appeals for the Federal Circuit under the doctrine of laches, citing "unreasonably long … delays in prosecution."
+The ruling was upheld on September 9, 2005, by a three-judge panel of the U.S. Court of Appeals for the Federal Circuit under the doctrine of laches, citing "unreasonably long … delays in prosecution."
 Lemelson's estate appealed for a review by the full circuit en banc.
 On November 16, 2005, the full court declined to review the case, and, citing "prejudice to the public as a whole", extended the original unenforceability ruling to all claims under the patents in question.